2martens/Newsletter-System/README.md

 Version notes
 -------------

-The currently available source code represents a relase candidate version of NewsletterSystem and can be used in productive environments but it still can contain some mistakes.
+The currently available source code represents the final version of NewsletterSystem and can be used in productive environments.

 Contribution
 ------------